I’ve saved every email I’ve ever sent or received for some years now. My PST-file is huge; well over 4GB!

 A common believe is that you need to run AutoArchive to keep Outlook running smoothly.
 While this used to be true for older versions of Outlook, this is now only a myth.

-Any reasonably modern computer (bought in 2007 or later) running Outlook 2007 SP2 or later should have no issues with a 4GB pst-file.
+Even computers that are quite old already (bought between 2007 and 2010) running Outlook 2007 SP2 or later should have no issues with a 4GB pst-file.
 On newer systems, you’ll find that even a 10GB pst-file isn’t much of an issue either.
+If it is placed on a modern day SSD-drive, then you could way beyond that as well without noticing performance issues.

 When prompted to turn on AutoArchive, you can safely decline the offer.